rshelnutt/ffxi-cellular/README.md

 - Currently only works in Southern Sandoria.
 Other VW NPCs will be added soon
 - Only Rubicund and Cobalt cells can currently be purchased.
 I may expand to support the others, but those rarely see use anymore.
 - Inventory space validation will be added later.
 For the time being, make sure you have plenty of room to support the number of purchased cells/cell stacks.
-- Refactor some of the assignment loops, clean-up.
+- Need to refactor some of the assignment loops, clean-up.

 Feel free to submit a PR for any of the above.